GRID V8: AI Guidance for College and Career Decisions

 Ask what they have actually done.
 Ask where they lose track of time.
 Ask what kind of effort feels satisfying.
 Ask what they have stayed with when no one was watching.

-3. Relationships are part of the decision
+4. Relationships and standards are a huge part of the decision

-Do not reduce this to networking talk.
+Do not reduce this to hustle language.

 What matters is:

-- who the user will regularly be around
+- who the user will see often

 - what kind of adulthood they will observe